OpenXiangShan/XiangShan-doc/docs/integration/overview.md

 | pmcounter31-3 | 0xC03-0xC1F | 64 | Mirror for Mhpmcounter31-3. |

+### Linux Support

+We have provided an example implementation with [riscv-pk](https://github.com/OpenXiangShan/riscv-pk/commit/a337108f76c6c122d62139c33edc53569e380f2f) and [riscv-linux](https://github.com/OpenXiangShan/riscv-linux/commit/4dbf16e3bde5ee45022de88c3f25b8518aa8344d).
+If you have any issues regarding the SBI and Linux syscall implementations, please refer to the source code.

+We have also provided [an example of the user program](https://github.com/OpenXiangShan/XiangShan-doc/tree/main/docs/integration/examples-hpm) to configure and read the performance counters.

+### List of the Performance Counters

-**For the implemented performance counters, please see the Chisel elaboration logs when generating the verilog.**
+**For the update-to-date implemented performance counters, please see the Chisel elaboration logs when generating the verilog.**

 **The table below presents an example of events.** Please note that hardware performance monitors are highly configurable, so the information provided may **NOT** perfectly align with real-world cases.
 If you require additional counters, we recommend directly modifying the Chisel code.